-College-level credits earned from a regionally or nationally accredited institution will be considered for transfer.
-Credits and degrees from institutions that are nationally accredited by agencies recognized by both the US Department of Education (ED) and the Council for Higher Education Accreditation (CHEA) are considered for transfer.
-The College will evaluate all previous education, training, and experience and award appropriate credit and clock hours toward a student's educational objective, and will notify the student.
-The College will consider credits and clock hours from any accredited institution as long as:
+College-level credits earned from a postsecondary institution accredited by an agency that is recognized by the US Department of Education will be considered for transfer.
+The student requesting transfer credit must provide the College with an official transcript for all credits being evaluated for transfer.
+The College will evaluate the official transcript(s) and award appropriate credit (or clock hours for clock hour programs) toward a student's program and will notify the student.
+The College will consider credits and clock hours as long as:

-- The course is equivalent in content to a course offered by the College; - The credits or clock hours earned from the previous institution are not more than ten (10) years old; - The number of credit and clock hours awarded meets or exceeds the number awarded for the equivalent course; - The student earned a grade of "C" or better, and - The student earned the credits prior to enrolling at the College.
+- The request for transfer credit is made prior to the start of the term in which the student is scheduled to take the class(es) for which they are requesting transfer credit; - An official transcript from the prior postsecondary institution is provided to the College at least three (3) business days prior to the start of the term in which the student is scheduled to take the class(es) for which they are requesting transfer credit - The course is equivalent in content to a course offered by the College; - The credits or clock hours earned from the previous institution are not more than ten (10) years old; - The number of credit and clock hours awarded meets or exceeds the number awarded for the equivalent course; - The student earned a grade of "C" or better, and - The student earned the credits prior to the start of the term for which transfer credit is being requested.